neuoy/KSPTrajectories/CONTRIBUTING.md

   - Both KSP and Visual Studio are allowed to communicate through the local firewall
   - That you created or downloaded the PlayerConnectionConfigFile described [above](#kerbal-space-program-install)

-You should now be able to create breakpoits, step through the execution and inspect variables.
+You should now be able to create breakpoints, step through the execution and inspect variables.
 If that doesn't happen (the debugger just doesn't halt where you want it to), make sure that the debugging symbols (.mdb and .pdb) are available in the GameData directory, along with the Trajectories.dll file.

 Note that while you are halting at a breakpoint, the KSP will become unresponsive.
 If you try to open it while halted, Windows will suggest to kill it.
 This is not what you want when debugging ;)